 In this section we present the validation results from our model.
-First we compare how well the three surveys represent actual aggregate data.
-This is followed by an analysis how 2005 income data can be updated to match 2006-2008 actual data.
+First we compare how well the survey represents actual aggregate data.
+This is followed by an analysis how 2006 income data can be updated to match 2007-2009 actual data.
 After that we present simulation validation results both for the income aggregates and the number of receivers or payers.
-In our default approach simulation of minimum wage is switched off and non-take up of subsistence benefits is switched on.
+In our default approach simulation of minimum wage is switched off, non-take up of subsistence benefits is switched on and income-testing of unemployment allowances is switched off.
 We present also the results using other assumptions.
 Section 4.2 includes distributional statistics, such as income deciles and poverty measures within socio-economic groups.